 A few years later when I was expecting twins, I also wondered what to do with my then-toddler.
 Do I put him in preschool?
 Arrange for childcare?
 Keep him home with me and the twins?

-In this article, I’ll address the questions I wondered about maternity leave (which you might be asking, too), so that you can make better-informed decisions and feel prepared about going on maternity leave.
+Below, I’ll address the questions I wondered about maternity leave (which you might be asking, too) to help you feel prepared for your newborn.

 “When should I stop working before going on maternity leave?”

 Ask a group of moms when they stopped working and you’ll get a whole slew of answers from both ends.
-Some work all the way up to 38 weeks while others stop in their second trimester.
+Some work all the way up to their due date while others stop in their second trimester.
 Each mom’s decision of when to stop working depends on several factors:

 - Your complications.
-Certain complications also simply call for you to stop working and go on bed rest or even deliver your baby.
+Certain complications can call for you to stop working and go on bed rest or even deliver your baby.
 For instance, pre-eclampsia symptoms might mean strict monitoring at the hospital.

 - Your finances.
 Money still plays a big role on when to leave work.
 Differences in state and workplace policies mean not all moms have the same maternity leave coverage.
 Some companies and states offer paid leave, while others leave you relying on savings or accrued vacation time.